The Brightest Star in the Sky

 The Brightest Star in the Sky (夜空中最闪亮的星 (Ye Kong Zhong Zui Shan Liang De Xing)) is a 2019 Chinese streaming television series starring Huang Zitao and Janice Wu.
 It is a coming-of-age story featuring love, friendship, and music, set in the backdrop of the musical industry.
 It aired on Tencent, iQiyi, and Youku from March 25 to May 6, 2019.

 Synopsis

 Star Entertainment is the top entertainment agency in China.
 It was set up by a couple, Cheng Tianhao and Du Wanqing, who eventually separated due to differing beliefs in managing the company.
 Yang Zhenzhen is an aspiring young girl with a passion for music.
 She joined Starry Sky Entertainment and was assigned as Zheng Boxu's assistant.
 Boxu is a popular idol who is arrogant and unruly.
-With the help of Zhenzhen, who helped him correct his flaws and unleash his potential, Boxu slowly transforms into a talented singer.
+With the help of Zhenzhen, who helps him correct his flaws and unleash his potential, Boxu slowly transforms into a talented singer.
 In the process, Zhenzhen also gains experience and becomes a capable idol manager.
-At the same time, Du Wanqing is also grooming a singer, Yu Zirui, who shapes up to become Boxu's biggest competitor yet.
+At the same time, Du Wanqing is also grooming a singer, Yu Zirui, who shapes up to become Boxu's biggest competitor.